CompassAD: Intent-Driven 3D Affordance Grounding in Functionally Competing Objects: Conclusion and limitations

-We introduced Multi-Object Affordance Grounding under Intent-Driven Instructions, a setting where confusing pairs with shared affordance types make correct predictions inherently query-dependent.
-To study this problem, we constructed CompassAD, the first benchmark centered on implicit intent in multi-object scenes, and proposed CompassNet, which combines Instance-bounded Cross Injection (ICI) for boundary-aware cross-modal grounding with Bi-level Contrastive Refinement (BCR) for multi-granularity discrimination between target and confusable surfaces.
+We introduced \task{}, a setting where confusing pairs with shared affordance types make correct predictions inherently query-dependent.
+To study this problem, we constructed CompassAD, the first benchmark centered on implicit intent in multi-object compositions, and proposed CompassNet, which combines Instance-bounded Cross Injection (ICI) for boundary-aware cross-modal grounding with Bi-level Contrastive Refinement (BCR) for multi-granularity discrimination between target and confusable surfaces.
 Experiments demonstrate state-of-the-art results on both seen and unseen queries, and deployment on a robotic manipulator confirms effective real-world transfer.
 The main limitation is that our method assumes object instances are reasonably separable in 3D space.
 Under severe occlusion or tight stacking, instance-bounded grouping may span multiple objects, weakening the boundary constraints that ICI relies on.
 Additionally, the object and affordance categories in CompassAD are bounded by existing 3D affordance datasets.
-Leveraging generative 3D models to synthesize diverse scenes beyond current annotations is a promising direction for future work.
+Leveraging generative 3D models to synthesize diverse compositions beyond current annotations is a promising direction for future work.